bevyengine/bevy-website/content/learn/book/control-flow/events.md

 }

 fn setup(mut commands: Commands) {
-    // Add an observer that watches for the player damage event, and subtracts the player's health by the damage amount. commands.add_observer(|damage_event: On<PlayerDamage>, player: Single<(Entity, &mut Health), With<Player>>| {
+    // Add an observer that watches for a PlayerDamage event, and subtracts the player's health by the damage amount. commands.add_observer(|damage_event: On<PlayerDamage>, player: Single<(Entity, &mut Health), With<Player>>| {
         // Print out the values passed in when PlayerDamage is triggered. println!("{} damage dealt to {}", damage_event.amount, damage_event.taken_by);